-You will have the opportunity to have your say on the quality of the programme in the following ways:
+Students have the opportunity to have a say on the quality of the programme in the following ways:

-- Completing student evaluation questionnaires for each module of the programme - Acting as a student representative on various committees, e.g. Staff: Student Liaison Committees, Faculty Programmes Committee OR providing comments to your student representative to feed back on your behalf. - Serving as a student representative on Faculty Scrutiny Groups for programme validation - Taking part in programme validation meetings by joining a panel of students to meet with the Faculty Scrutiny Group
+- Completing student evaluation questionnaires for each module of the programme - Acting as a student representative on various committees, e.g. Staff: Student Liaison Committees, Faculty Programmes Committee OR providing comments to your student representative to feedback on your behalf. - Serving as a student representative on Faculty Scrutiny Groups for programme validation - Taking part in programme validation meetings by joining a panel of students to meet with the Faculty Scrutiny Group

-The ways in which the quality of your programme is checked, both inside and outside the University, are:
+The ways in which the quality of the programme is checked, both inside and outside the University, are:

-- Regular module and programme reports which are monitored by the Faculty - Programme validation, normally every five years. - External examiners, who produce an annual report - National Research and Teaching Excellence Frameworks (our research activity contributes directly to the quality of your learning experience) - Higher Education Review by the Quality Assurance Agency
+- Regular module and programme reports which are monitored by the Faculty - Programme validation, normally every five years. - External examiners, who produce an annual report - National Research and Teaching Excellence Frameworks (our research activity contributes directly to the quality of your learning experience) - Institutional Review by the Quality Assurance Agency